IMeziany/RL_Project/README.md

-# RL_Project
+# RL_Project _ Autonomous Driving

 ## Project Overview

-This project applies **Reinforcement Learning (RL)** to train autonomous agents for simulated driving environments using the `highway-env` package.
-It explores both discrete and continuous action spaces in different traffic scenarios: highway driving and intersection navigation.

-We use customized configurations for each scenario and employ different observation types (e.g., `OccupancyGrid`, `Kinematics`) to tailor the training environment to the needs of each task.

----
+This project aims to implement, train, and evaluate reinforcement learning agents in simulated road environments using the [`highway-env`](http://highway-env.farama.org/) framework.

+The goal is to explore how RL agents can be trained to navigate safely and efficiently through various road scenarios such as highways and intersections, using both **discrete** and **continuous** action spaces.
+We also integrate a third scenario trained with **Stable-Baselines3**.

 ## Team Members